w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 calculated, and nobody issued a payout for that era from that validator in the next 28 eras, the reward would no longer be claimable.

 :::info

 In order to be absolutely sure that staking rewards can be claimed, users should trigger a payout before 28 eras have passed.

 :::

 Anyone can trigger a payout for any validator, as long as they are willing to pay the transaction fee.
 Someone must submit a transaction with a validator ID and an era index.
-Polkadot will automatically calculate that validator's reward, find the top
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will automatically calculate that validator's reward, find the top
 {{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }}
 nominators for that era, and distribute the rewards pro rata.

 :::note

 The Staking system only applies the highest
 {{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}